gautamgiri-dev/simple-react-table/README.md

 # @gautamgiri/simple-react-table

 A customizable and lightweight React table component with advanced features such as pagination, searching, filtering, sorting, auto serial counts, auto checkboxes, and more.
 Easily integrate and configure to meet your project's table requirements with minimal effort.
+It is also provides complete type-safety.

 [![View on GitHub](https://img.shields.io/badge/View%20on-GitHub-181717.svg?style=flat&logo=github)](https://github.com/gautamgiri-dev/simple-react-table)